govau/service-manual/content/content-strategy/information-architecture/define-ia/card-sorting/how.md

 Label each grouping with a post-it note as a heading.

 ### [2]Step 8: Make notes
-- ask each pair to note down if anything is missing
+- Ask each pair to note down if anything is missing.
-- write it on a different coloured post-it note and add it to a group
+- Write it on a different coloured post-it note and add it to a group.
-- note down if anything is redundant
+- Note down if anything is redundant.

-### [2]Step 9: Assess priorities:
+### [2]Step 9: Assess priorities
-- mark with a tick any card labels that they value
+- Mark with a tick any card labels that they value.
-- mark a cross on any card labels they don’t understand
+- Mark a cross on any card labels they don’t understand.

 ### [2]Step 10: Ask questions
  Ask questions to understand the kinds of content that they think will sit under those headings.
 Note down anything surprising.